Akiko Sakurai (Biwa)

 However, despite its popularity, during the Ōnin War, a civil war that lasted from 1467 to 1477, the subsequent period of war between the fiefdoms interrupted the teaching of the Biwa and decreased further with the end of Todo, a divination method created by Yokohama Marumitsu, a great defender of the Biwa music.
 In the Meiji period, Biwa players lost their patronage.

 Biwa’s reproduction and manufacturing almost died out during the Meiji Period, when Western music and its instruments became popular.
-At the end of 1940, the Biwa, already a Japanese tradition, was almost completely abandoned with the introduction of Western instruments and also due to the fact that the songs of Biwa, mostly, war stories, where the aesthetics of destruction, were banned during World War II, where victory over the enemy was unconditional.
+At the end of 1940, the Biwa, already a Japanese tradition, was almost completely abandoned, as a result of the introduction of Western instruments and also due to the fact that the songs of Biwa, mostly, war stories, where the aesthetics of destruction, were banned during World War II, where victory over the enemy was unconditional.

 However, thanks to the collaborative efforts of Japanese musicians, interest in Biwa is being revived.
 Both Japanese and foreign musicians have started to embrace traditional Japanese instruments, particularly the Biwa, and their compositions.
 While blind Biwa singers, who had a consolidated tradition, were also not excluded, many artists began to use the instrument in traditional and contemporary ways.

 Nowadays, we still have some rare period instruments that served as a model in order for the Biwa to be made in Japan.
 Preserved since the Nara period, similar instruments are manufactured in small numbers until today.